HerbN/portfolio_manager/README.md

-# portfolio_optimizer
+# Portfolio Manager

-Collection of code to do portfolio analysis and suggest optimizations.
+A collection of programs I'm developing to track investments,